PATENT FILING IN ITALY

 Formal filing: Done online via the Ministry platform (digital signature required) or via the Chamber of Commerce transmission service.
 Professional guidance strongly recommended

-date.
-By paying additional fee, an early publication can also be
+Ordinarily, publication is done within 18 months of the priority date.
+By paying an additional fee, an early publication can also be performed if requested.

 -